kubernetes/website/content/en/docs/concepts/policy/pod-security-policy.md

 [Deployment](/docs/concepts/workloads/controllers/deployment/),
 [ReplicaSet](/docs/concepts/workloads/controllers/replicaset/), or other
 templated controller via the controller manager.
-Granting the controller access to the policy would grant access for *all* pods created by that the controller, so the preferred method for authorizing policies is to grant access to the pod's service account (see [example](#run-another-pod)).
+Granting the controller access to the policy would grant access for *all* pods created by that controller, so the preferred method for authorizing policies is to grant access to the pod's service account (see [example](#run-another-pod)).